Special Weather Statement issued for Northwest St. Tammany, Southeast St. Tammany by NWS - News Break

 Special Weather Statement issued for Northwest St. Tammany, Southeast St. Tammany by NWS

-Effective: 2021-06-24 09:02:00 CDT Expires: 2021-06-24 13:45:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Northwest St. Tammany; Southeast St. Tammany A STRONG THUNDERSTORM WILL AFFECT SOUTHEASTERN ST. TAMMANY PARISH IN SOUTHEASTERN LOUISIANA AND SOUTHERN HANCOCK COUNTIES At 1253 PM CDT, a strong thunderstorm was located near Shoreline Park, or near Waveland.
-The storm is nearly stationary.
+Effective: 2021-07-09 11:39:00 CDT Expires: 2021-07-09 12:15:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Northwest St. Tammany; Southeast St. Tammany AN AREA OF STRONG THUNDERSTORMS WILL AFFECT SOUTHWESTERN ST. TAMMANY PARISH At 1138 AM CDT, strong thunderstorms were clustered near Lacombe, or 11 miles west of Slidell, moving northeast at 15 mph.
 Winds in excess of 40 mph are possible with this storm.
-Locations impacted include Bay St. Louis, Waveland, Diamondhead, Kiln, Pearlington and Shoreline Park.
-This includes the following Interstates Interstate 10 in Louisiana between mile markers 270 and 273.
-Interstate 10 in Mississippi between mile markers 1 and 18.
+Locations impacted include Slidell and Lacombe.
+This includes Interstate 12 between mile markers 63 and 81.
+If outdoors, consider seeking shelter inside a building.
 Torrential rainfall is also occurring with this storm, and may cause localized flooding.
 Do not drive your vehicle through flooded roadways.alerts.weather.gov

 Comments / 0